Hellenic College Holy Cross Greek Orthodox School of Theology

-Hellenic College Holy Cross Greek Orthodox School of Theology (HCHC) is an Orthodox Christian liberal arts college and seminary in Brookline, Massachusetts.
-Its mission is to educate individuals for life and service in the Orthodox Christian community; this includes men preparing for the priesthood of the Greek Orthodox Archdiocese and other Orthodox Christian entities, as well as men and women for leadership roles in the church or within secular society.
+Its mission is to educate individuals for life and service in the Orthodox Christian community.
+This includes men preparing for the priesthood of the Greek Orthodox Archdiocese of America (with which it is religiously affiliated) and other Orthodox Christian entities, as well educating men and women for leadership roles in the church or within secular society.
 HCHC includes a graduate school of theology (seminary) for clerical training and education, and several undergraduate and certificate programs in business, education, literature, and other secular professions.